SFDO-Tooling/CumulusCI/docs/robot_tutorial.md

 `MyObject__c`).

-Our test is already using `Go to page`, so our keyword should already be available to us once we\'ve gone to that page.
+Our test is already using `Go to page`, so our keyword should already be available to us once we've gone to that page.

 ## Part 5: Adding test data